lambdamikel/LambdaSpeak/README.md

 * For 120 $, I can assemble a complete LambdaSpeak 1.99 for you, but WITHOUT the SPO256-AL2 - you will have to source the chip yourself, and that can be difficult.
 It includes the Text2Speech click! daughter board and postage.

 Please contact me via email if you are interested.

+### Acknowledgements

+Bryce, for taking on the job of designed the LambdaSpeak 2.0 PCB SMD, and for guiding and pushing me into the right direction - Xilinx CPLD instead of GAL22V10, Verilog instead of WinCupl, etc. Stay tuned for updates from Bryce regarding the LambdaSpeak 2.0 reimplementation with SMD components and reduced chip count due to the Xilinx CPLD.

+Special thanks go to "zhulien" from the CPC Wiki Forum for suggesting to implement the Amdrum mode!
+Without him, this mode would not exist (I didn't even know about the Amdrum module)

 ### Disclaimer